orbitjs/orbit/README.md

 # Orbit.js

-Orbit.js is a low level library that can coordinate access to data sources and keep them effortlessly in sync.
+Orbit.js is a low level library for keeping data sources coordinated and synchronized.

 Orbit has no specific external dependencies.
 However, it does require use of a library that implements the